-- Practicum: Many healthcare programs require students to take part in practicums that allow them to build real-world, practical skills.
+- Practicum: Many education and healthcare programs require students to take part in professional learning experiences so they can build real-world, practical skills.

 - Prerequisites: Prerequisites are classes that colleges expect applicants to have taken prior to enrollment.
 These can apply to both high school and college students.

 - Priority Date: The priority date set by the college's admissions team precedes the regular admission deadline.
 Students who submit applications by the priority deadline receive more consideration.

 - Private College: Private colleges depend primarily on endowments, student tuition and fees, and alumni gifts to fund the institution.

 - Public College: Public colleges receive the majority of their funding from state governments.
 Because of this, they can offer lower tuition rates than private schools.

 - Public Ivy: While all Ivy League schools are private, the Public Ivies are state institutions known for academic excellence.
 Examples include the University of Connecticut and William & Mary.